 The UCPOLn bit UCRSC selects which XCKn clock edge is used for data sampling and which is used for data change.
-As Figure 17-3 on page 173 shows, when UCPOLn is zero the data will be changed at rising XCKn edge and sampled at falling XCKn edge.
+As Figure 17-3 shows, when UCPOLn is zero the data will be changed at rising XCKn edge and sampled at falling XCKn edge.
 If UCPOLn is set, the data will be changed at falling XCKn edge and sampled at rising XCKn edge.

-17.5 Frame Formats
+17.4 Frame Formats